Tamás Hajnal

-Tamás Hajnal ([ˈtɒmaːʃ ˈhɒjnɒl]; born 15 March 1981) is a Hungarian former professional footballer who played as a midfielder.
+Tamás Hajnal ([ˈtɒmaːʃ ˈhɒjnɒl]; born 15 March 1981) is a Hungarian former professional footballer who played as an attacking midfielder.

-Career
+Club career

 Born in Esztergom, Hungary, Hajnal started playing football at the local Zoltek SE in his hometown Nyergesújfalu.

-Ferencvárosi TC and Dunakanyar Vác FC
+Ferencváros and Dunakanyar Vác FC

-At the age of nine, Hajnal joined Ferencvárosi TC.
-He played two matches in the Hungarian National Championship I for Ferencvárosi TC.
+At the age of nine, Hajnal joined Ferencváros.
+He played two matches in the Hungarian National Championship I for Ferencváros.
 In the same year, he moved to Dunakanyar-Vác FC as part of an exchange deal.
 He did not play any matches in the Dunakanyar-Vác FC.
 Next year he headed for the German Bundesliga.

 Schalke 04

-Dunakanyar-Vác FC made a lot of money by quickly selling him to FC Schalke 04.
+Dunakanyar-Vác FC made a lot of money by quickly selling him to Schalke 04.
 He found it hard to make the breakthrough with the Royal Blues, and after a mere seven Bundesliga appearances he moved to Belgium in 2004.

 Sint-Truiden

 He joined Sint-Truidense V.V. in 2004.
 In the 2004–05 Belgian First Division season he scored six goals in 29 matches.
 In the next season he played 20 matches and scored five goals.